-We expect to be able to award up to three Science and Technology Facilities Council (STFC) studentships starting September/October 2021.
+We usually expect to be able to award up to three Science and Technology Facilities Council (STFC) studentships each year.
 We are also able to offer studentships through a couple of other programmes, including Queen Mary Postgraduate Research studentships and China Scholarship Council (CSC) studentships.
 Other studentship opportunities will be advertised on the web site as they arise.

 - STFC studentships

-STFC studentships can be awarded to students from any country who satisfy the eligibility criteria.
-A full studentship lasting 3.5 years will cover the payment of tuition fees (in full for UK-based students, or in part for international students) as well as tax free maintenance costs (£17,009 per year for 2019/20).
-Briefly, the eligibility criteria for a full STFC award are a good upper second or first class honours degree or a masters degree.
+STFC studentships can now be awarded to students from any country who satisfy the eligibility criteria.
+A full studentship lasting 3.5 years will cover the payment of tuition fees (in full for UK-based students, or in part for international students) as well as tax-free maintenance costs (£17,285 per year for 2020/21).
+For international students, studentships and other external sources of funding can often be used to cover the remainder of the tuition fees.
+Briefly, the eligibility criteria for a full STFC award are a good upper second or first class honours degree or a Masters degree.
 Applicants are advised to check the detailed criteria from the STFC website.